bcgov/GDX-Analytics/examples/looker_embed_generator/README.md

 ### Running the Java version

+Requirements
+The Java embed generator code requires the GSON library module.
+Download the GSON JAR file from: https://mvnrepository.com/artifact/com.google.code.gson/gson.
+Version 2.8.6 has been tested to work.

 Parameters:
 - `classpath` or `cp`: the file path to the GSON Library Jar file
 - `env`: the target Looker environment, e.g.: `prod` or `test`